nikitaresh/image_streaming/README.md

        sudo update-rc.d pi_camera_client defaults

 ## Viewer
-The Viewer application locates in [image_streaming/projects/viewer/](projects/viewer/) directory.
+The Viewer application is located in [image_streaming/projects/viewer/](projects/viewer/) directory.
 This GUI application provides displaying images from a Raspberry Pi Camera.
 The Viewer application was written in C++ and depends on Qt5 library, includin Widgets module.
 This application was tested and can be used in Windows and Android OS.